damslab/reproducibility/tmp-POLAR/README.md

 **Usage**

-Run `./installDependencies.sh` to install the dependencies and generate the benchmark data.
+Run `./installDependenciesDuckDB.sh` to install the dependencies and generate the benchmark data.
 The following packages are required:
+- *cgroup-tools*: For thread limiting
 - *git*: For checking out the POLAR and DBGen repositories
 - *libssl-dev*: For building DuckDB
-- *pigz*: For compressing the benchmark data
+- *python3-pip*: For python requirements

+Execute all automated benchmarks with `./runAllBenchmarks.sh`.
+The resulting figures and tables are saved in `paper/{figures,tables}`.

-Execute benchmarks with `./runBenchmark.sh`.
+Execute specific benchmarks with `./runBenchmark.sh`.
 You can specify the benchmark, routing strategy, regret budget, and number of threads.

 ```